Migrating from v0.7

 - The dashboard shows a connected status.

-- Your notification providers are still configured (they are migrated automatically).
+- Your notification providers still look correct.

 5. Remove legacy environment variables